 Talk about boldly going: Star Trek (2009)—no numbers, no subtitles, no tags—is not simply a prequel to the franchise.
 It’s an entire relaunch and director J.J.
-Abrams dares to rewrite Trek lore with an origin story that chronicles the first voyage of the Enterprise crew with a mission that sends them into a whole new Federation history.
+Abrams dares to rewrite Trek lore with an origin story that chronicles the first voyage of the Enterprise crew with a mission that sends them into a whole new chapter of Federation history.
 Time travel is involved (it’s Star Trek; when is time travel not involved?) as is apocalyptic revenge and the fate of the universe (ditto), but Abrams knows what he’s doing.

 The opening is bright and colorful and lacks nothing for ambition or scale: a ship that looks like a cross between a steel thistle and predator insect comes out of a space storm and immediately changes the storyline in the birth of James T. Kirk.
 Yes, the fabric of reality has been changed and Kirk (bleach blond Chris Pine) grows up fast and arrogant, a townie with blue eyes twinkling and a chip on his shoulder who likes to scrap with the Starfleet cadets waiting at the Iowa shipyards for transfer to the Academy.
 And then he becomes one himself.